YuliaGrinenko/SQL-Database-Design-and-Analysis/README.md

 * Create tables using SQL.
 * Define primary and foreign key relationships.
 * Populate the database with sample data.
-* Apply database best practices for maintenance and security.

 ---